nixbuild/nix-quick-install-action/README.md

 release of this action the resulting Nix setup will always be identical, no matter when you run the action.

+The main motivation behind this action is to install Nix as quickly as possible in your GitHub workflow.
+If that isn't important (for example, if the other steps in the workflow takes much longer time than the Nix installer), you should probably use the [Install Nix](https://github.com/marketplace/actions/install-nix) action instead, which sets up Nix in multi-user mode (daemon mode), has support for MacOS and is also very quick.

 ## Description

 To make this action as quick as possible, the installation is minimal: no